 If the Justice Department has reason to believe a police department needs to be monitored, it often first issues a “technical assistance letter,” which the Beacon police received in June 2005.
 It contained nearly a dozen pages of specific recommendations — many of which would be repeated in the 2010 settlement agreement — regarding officers’ use of force, weapons and canines.
 Several additional pages listed guidelines for processing complaints.

 Exactly how and why the investigation began is not clear.
 The Justice Department’s oversight predates Chief Solomon by almost a decade, and a DOJ spokesperson said the department typically does not comment on what prompts its investigations.
 However, news reports from the early 2000s noted a number of brutality lawsuits had been filed against the city.

 While Solomon could not comment on specific incidents, he said the process was beneficial in the long run.
-“Whether the accusations had any teeth to them or not, at the end of the day the department is in a better place,” he said.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“Whether the accusations had any teeth to them or not, at the end of the day the department is in a better place,” he said.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.